angular/angular/aio/content/tutorial/first-app/index.md

 1.  **Created an HTML web page by editing the HTML directly.**
         This tutorial makes references to HTML elements and the Document Object Model (DOM).
 If these terms are not familiar, review HTML programming before you start this tutorial.
 1.  **Programmed web site content in JavaScript.**
         This tutorial has many examples of TypeScript programming, which is based on JavaScript.
-TypeScript-specific feature are explained, but familiarity with JavaScript programming is necessary to understand the lessons in this tutorial.
+TypeScript-specific features are explained, but familiarity with JavaScript programming is necessary to understand the lessons in this tutorial.
 1.  **Read Cascading Style Sheet (CSS) content and understand how selectors are used.**
         This tutorial does not require any CSS coding, but if these terms are not familiar, review CSS and selectors before you start this tutorial.
 1.  **Used command-line instructions to perform tasks on your computer.**